Medically reviewed by Drugs.com. Last updated on Feb 10, 2022.

 Liver Dose Adjustments

-Clomiphene is contraindicated in patients with liver disease or a history of liver dysfunction.
+Liver disease or a history of liver dysfunction: Contraindicated

 Data not available